AshKmo/ash-script/README.md

 # ash-script
 A basic interpreter for a simple programming language called ash-script, written for educational purposes.

-This code, along with a proper rendering of this readme, is available on Github at [AshKmo/cos10009-custom](https://github.com/AshKmo/cos10009-custom).
+This code, along with a proper rendering of this readme, is available on Github at [AshKmo/cos10009-custom](https://github.com/AshKmo/ash-script).

 ## Compiling
-First of all, please keep in mind that ash-script has only been tested on a Linux laptop and on Ed Discussion.
-I've tried to make the code relatively portable, but otherwise there are no guarantees.

 Clone this repository, then make a new directory called 'build' next to this file.
 Ensure `make` and `gcc` are installed, then run `make` to compile the interpreter.
 Once compiled, a new binary called 'ash-script' will be placed in the 'build' directory.

 ## Running